 “2017 brought the deepest pool of talented aspiring coaches in the history of the award,” said AVCA Diversity Development Team Chair and Butler University Head Coach Sharon Clark.
 “The Diversity Team had a tough task during the selection process with so many worthy candidates.
 We are thrilled with this year’s awardees and look forward to them experiencing an informative and invigorating convention.”

-Thank you to our auction donors, the proceeds from our auctions go towards the AVCA Diversity Awards.
+Thank you to our auction donors who help make our auctions a success!
+The proceeds from the auctions go towards the AVCA Diversity Awards.

 2017 AVCA Diversity Award Recipients

 Noel Carpio is a manager for the University of Arizona Beach and Indoor Volleyball teams in addition to serving as a coach at the Southern Arizona Volleyball Academy.
 He was part of the program that went to the first ever NCAA Beach Championships in Gulf Shores, Ala. in 2016.
 He also was the Assistant Tournament Director for the PAC-12 Beach Volleyball Championships hosted at The University of Arizona.
 Now in his third year at SAVA, he has helped the club become one of the best in the area, leading the 16 National Team and serving as the as the Technical Advisor.

 Frank Craig is a graduate assistant at Oral Roberts University.
 Following an AVCA All-American career at the NAIA’s Lourdes University, he now helps the Golden Eagles as a recruiting coordinator and with day-to-day volleyball operations.
 He is currently pursuing a Leadership Master of Business Administration degree, and is set to graduate next spring.